Suburbs of Dunedin: Shiel Hill, Waverley, and Vauxhall

 Across the Harbour from Ravensbourne are (from north to south) Shiel Hill, Waverley, and Vauxhall.
 They form a continuous residential suburb at the western end of Otago Peninsula on the flank of Shiel Hill, overlooking Andersons Bay and the upper reaches of Otago Harbour.

 Ocean Grove (Tomahawk)

-Ocean Grove, formerly called Tomahawk (a name by which it is still widely known) lies on the south coast of the city end of Otago Peninsula, in a and around the valley formed by the two-lobed Tomahawk Lagoon.
+Ocean Grove, formerly called Tomahawk (a name by which it is still widely known) lies on the south coast of the city end of Otago Peninsula, in and around the valley formed by the two-lobed Tomahawk Lagoon.
 It has much the feel of a separate settlement, as it is separated from sight of Dunedin by the bluff of Lawyers Head.
 Other than the lagoon, its main feature is Tomahawk Beach.
 The area was the site of coastal defences during World War II, and the remains of lookouts from the era can be found on a hill above the suburb.
 Ocean Grove is connected by road to Tahuna (which lies to the west), and via a steep road to the ridge road along the centre of Otago Peninsula.